Monterrey, Nuevo León, Mexico

 Overview - Monterrey

-Monterrey's rapid transit network consists of two light metro services and a bus rapid transit service.
+Monterrey's rapid transit network consists of three high floor LRV light metro services and two bus rapid transit services.

 Metrorrey

-Opened 1991, Metrorrey consists of two light metro services that serve the city of Monterrey, Nuevo León and the surrounding suburbs.
+Opened 1991, Metrorrey consists of three high floor LRV light metro services that serve the city of Monterrey, Nuevo León and the surrounding suburbs.

-Metrorrey Line 1 is an 18.8 km light metro service on an East-West alignment.
+Metrorrey Line 1 is a high floor LRV light metro service on an East-West alignment.
 It runs from Talleres in the west to Exposición in the east, serving 19 stations.

 Line 1 was opened in April 1991 and the last extension to the line was in June 2002 to Talleres.
 Line 1 is operated by the Sistema de Transporte Colectivo Metrorrey.

-Metrorrey Line 2 is a 13 km light metro service on a North-South alignment.
+Metrorrey Line 2 is a high floor LRV light metro service on a North-South alignment.
 It runs from Sendero in the north to Zaragoza in the south, serving 13 stations.
+Services through-run into Line 3 .

 Line 2 was opened in November 1994 and the last extension to the line was in October 2008 to Sendero.
 Line 2 is operated by the Sistema de Transporte Colectivo Metrorrey.